IDI-PLab/plab-mobile-framework/README.md

 ### Bluetooth LE Support
-Depends on plugins [cordova-plugin-device][5] and [com.randdusing.bluetoothle][4].
+Depends on plugins [cordova-plugin-device][5] and [cordova-plugin-bluetoothle][4],
+[Check out project source][14].

+A word of caution: The iOS version of this app has not been tested after updating to 3.x version of this plugin.
+So we recommend testing thoroughly if a build to iOS is performed.

 ### Bluetooth Support (Android only)
-Depends on plugin [com.megster.cordova.bluetoothserial][6].
+Depends on plugin [cordova-plugin-bluetooth-serial][6].
-As of version 2.0.0 this plugin will depend on plugin [cordova-plugin-device][5] to filter out iOS devices.
+As of version 2.0.0 of this app, use of this plugin will depend on [cordova-plugin-device][5] to filter out iOS devices.

 ### Vibration